Alejogb1/job-board/blog-data/311-lab-smallest-number-zybooks-coding.md

 **JavaScript approach**

-Okay moving onto JavaScript I ran into this one a lot when I was doing front end development and some NodeJS stuff so similar logic but a bit different syntax obviously
+ moving onto JavaScript I ran into this one a lot when I was doing front end development and some NodeJS stuff so similar logic but a bit different syntax obviously

 ```javascript
 function findSmallest(numbers) {